davekilian/davekilian.github.com/_posts/2015-12-19-decltype-funcptrs.markdown

 ## Calling Conventions

-To answer that question, we need to review the assembly-level convention for passing function parameters in C.
+To answer that question, we need to review the assembly-level convention for passing function parameters in C and C++.
-Specifically, when you call a function in C:
+Specifically, when you call a function in C and C++ on an x86 processor, ...

 * The **caller** pushes all arguments to the stack
 * The **callee** pops all arguments from the stack

 Even though the caller pushes and the callee pops, as long as the number of arguments is the same on both ends, the stack ends up balanced.
-Your C compiler uses these rules in most cases, with only a few exceptions:
+Your compiler uses these rules in most cases, with only a few exceptions:

 * When you use varargs, the caller has to clean up, because only the caller knows how many arguments it pushed to begin with.
 * You can explicitly tell the compiler to use other calling convetions, and it will generally comply.

 ## Gone Awry

-Once we had figured out we were dealing with an unbalanced stack, we spent several a lot more time searching for the problem.
+Once we had figured out we were dealing with an unbalanced stack, we still had some investigation left.
 Eventually, we found the problematic function call nested a half dozen function calls below `process()`.

-The function we were calling had been loaded using Windows's `LoadLibrary` and `GetProcAddress` APIs, which allow you to manually load a DLL and extract a bare pointer to a specific function.
+The function we were calling had been loaded using Windows's `LoadLibrary` and `GetProcAddress` APIs, which allow you to manually load a DLL and extract a bare pointer to a specific function wherever the DLL's code was loaded into memory.
-The code looked something like this:
+The code to load the DLL and extract the function address looked something like this:

 ~~~cpp
 typedef void (*MyFunction)(int arg1, int arg2);